-Registration is still open for on-farm pickup for the 2017 CSA.
-Registration for delivery sites is closed.to all!
+Registration is open for the 2017 Autumn CSA.

 Please remember to read the CSA Terms and Conditions.

 CSA shares include on-farm pickup in Vienna and Purcellville, and delivery locations.
 It is a cooperative CSA, with shares comprised of food grown on our Vienna and Purcellville farms and with that of other local farms: Next Step Produce in Southern Maryland, Tree and Leaf Farm, Mountain View Farm and Second Spring Farm–all in Purcellville, VA.

 We are all deeply committed to creating sustainable farms, and all farms use strictly organic farming techniques towards that end.
 This multi-farm collaboration allows us to start our delivery season in June and include vegetables and fruits that we do not grow ourselves.

 We offer on-farm pick up on both our Vienna and Purcellville farms.

 In Vienna, you can pick up on Sunday, Tuesday, Wednesday, and Thursday.
 Vegetables are packed and ready to go by 12PM and wait in an air conditioned room.
 Market style pick up is available in Vienna on Sunday, Tuesday and Wednesday, while Thursday’s shares are pre-packed.
 Vegetables can be picked up from 12PM-9PM.

 In Purcellville, we will have two pick up options for market style CSA during the summer season: Thursday/Friday, or Saturday/Sunday.
 In the fall, the stand closes on the weekdays and market style pickups are on Saturday/Sunday only.
 Pre-packed shares will be available on Thursday/Friday.
 Vegetables can be picked up from 12PM-6PM.
 They wait in an air conditioned room.